No, Melania Trump Did NOT Plagiarize Michelle Obama, But Michelle Did Plagiarize Laura Bush

 Having a few sentences that are commonly used in political speeches isn’t plagiarism.
 Lifting entire speeches, or portions of speeches, verbatim is plagiarism.
 You know, like Vice President Joe Biden does.
 I’m not surprised in a Wikipedia world that people are confused about what plagiarism is these days.

-Let us also not forget that Clinton has a habit of accusing her political opponents of plagiarism.
+Let us also not forget that Hillary Clinton has a habit of accusing her political opponents of plagiarism.
 Remember when she accused Sen. Barack Obama of plagiarizing Deval Patrick?

 Here’s Hillary taking Obama to task over plagiarism during a Democrat debate: